uscensusbureau/MAMBA/README.md

 This section will guide you through the configuration setup via the GUI.
 IF you are unable to use the GUI, you can create your own configuration file using the legacy_configuration_name heading for each variable below.

+IF YOU ARE NOT using the GUI, then you will need to create a mamba_properties.yml file mirroring what is found in the demo files (R10000 and test_business_data), but do so at your own risk.
+I include the 'legacy' definitions below so you can maybe trace what went wrong.
+But I strongly recommend using the GUI.

 1. CD into the gui directory in a terminal, then type ```npm start```.
 2. Your internet browser should pop up with a screen that looks like the below.
 If your browser does not automatically open, navigate to http://localhost:5173/mamba_gui.
 ![gui_landing_page](./Documentation/screenshots/gui_landing_page.png)